Bitcoin-ABC/bitcoin-abc/modules/ecashaddrjs/README.md

 1.4.0 - Add `isValidCashAddress` function to validate cash addresses by prefix\
 1.4.1-6 - Fix repo README link for npmjs page\
-1.5.0 - Add `getOutputScriptFromAddress` function to get outputScript from address
+1.5.0 - Add `getOutputScriptFromAddress` function to get outputScript from address 1.5.1 - Patch `getTypeAndHashFromOutputScript` to return type in lowercase (how chronik accepts it)